jjwithanr/obsidian_bible_study/docs/Old Testament/Proverbs/Proverbs28.md

 Security comes from a life of wisdom, not from self-sufficiency.
 One who trusts in oneself stands in stark contrast to one who follows the wisdom from above that this book has been teaching.
 #allenpross

+#### v.27
+>He who gives to the poor will lack nothing, but he who closes his eyes to them receives many curses.